 Whether you’re a plumber, electrician, construction worker, mechanic or carpenter, every tradie needs the right tools for the job.

 So why is it so useful to be running your trade business using proper cloud accounting software?
-Let’s look at the needs of your industry and how proper cloud accounting software can help…
+Let’s look at the needs of your industry and how proper cloud accounting software for tradies can help…

 1) Invoicing and job estimates on the go

 One of the primary methods of getting paid as a tradie involves the dual tasks of quoting and invoicing.

 While you can always use an invoice template, or quote manually, (filling documents out individually, then emailing them to a client) this is the most cumbersome and inefficient option you can choose.

 Manual invoicing not only takes a decent chunk of your time, it’s also slow, inefficient and requires a glut of manual error-prone tasks.

 For example, once you issue an invoice you still need to input this into accounts receivable ledger as an asset.
 Once you get paid, you then need to remove it from accounts receivable and input this income into your books to stay on top of compliance and cash flow management.